Bettering lives in Kenya with ActionAid

 Our Partnership

-Through our partnership we will:
+Through our partnership we aim to:

-Support smallholder farmers and informal workers to diversify their incomes through access to entrepreneurship training and finance.
+- Support smallholder farmers and informal workers to diversify their incomes through access to entrepreneurship training and finance.

 Together, we will also bring about structural change within the Kenyan tea sector by influencing policy changes that will have a positive impact on approximately 600,000 small-scale farmers and 300,000 informal tea workers in Kenya.